agrif/debian-lyra/README.md

    the board over USB, it will configure itself automatically.
 You can do this in Linux by (for example) bridging the USB interface with your primary interface.

+When using any network method, you can connect to the board using the domain name `luckfox.local` (provided your OS supports multicast DNS, and you are on the same subnet as the board).